A Postal Worker Loved His Job. But An 8-Day Postal Strike Was A 'Dignity Thing'

 "We know what we deliver is important," he said.

 The strike ultimately provided an 8% pay raise for postal workers.
-It also allowed postal workers to reach top pay in 8 years, instead of 21, as had previously been in effect.
+It also allowed postal workers to reach top pay in eight years instead of 21, as had previously been in effect.

 "Sometimes you have to do a moral thing and a dignity thing," Tom said.
 "That's how I'd like to be remembered — somebody who helped people when he could."